ydahal1/ydahal1/jokes.md

-1. Why did the software engineer always carry a sweater?
-Because they were afraid of catching a bug!
+1. Why do programmers prefer dark mode?
+Because light attracts bugs!

-2. Why did the computer go to the doctor?
-It had a virus and needed to be cured!
+2. Why did the programmer go broke?
+Because he lost his domain in a phishing attack!

-3. Why did the cybersecurity expert bring a ladder to work?
-To reach new heights in network security!
+3. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs and they prefer to code in the dark!
+4. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

 [
-Fri Jan 12 01:12:55 UTC 2024
+Sat Jan 13 01:11:44 UTC 2024
  ]